Actuarial Science (MS)

 Forensic Anthropology (MS)

-The Master of Science in Forensic Anthropology trains individuals in the theory, practice, and methods of biological and skeletal anthropology.
+The Master of Science in Forensic Anthropology trains individuals in the theory, practice, and research methods of biological and skeletal anthropology.
 Students receive extensive training in osteology, forensic anthropological techniques and procedures, forensic anthropology field methods, biological anthropology theory, taphonomy, mortuary archaeology, human anatomy, crime scene investigation, and methods of human identification.

 French Language & Literature (MA)